dsurujon/vf_wgs/README.md

 Overall the genomes overlap well.
 Since the variant analysis with BreSeq was done using the RefSeq assembly `ASM1180v1`, we also compare this genome to the new annotation from Alix.
 See the script `compare_refseq_vs_AP_asm.sh`.
 ![image](output/fastani/ASM1180v1_vs_newAP_fastANI.png)
 This comparison also looks fine overlap.
+Suspiciously like the prior comparison.

 ### quality control
 ```